atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ###### Rename the Flow to getCustomerById

-Finally, now we have finished implementing the flow, let?s give it a proper name to match the API specification operationID.
+Finally, now we have finished implementing the flow, let's give it a proper name to match the API specification operationID.

-1. Click the ?New_flow? label and change it to ?getCustomerById?.
+1. Click the 'New_flow' label and change it to 'getCustomerById'.

 ![](/images/kG1_Image_48.gif)

-2. Click the description label and change it to ?Returns a customer object by Id?.
+2. Click the description label and change it to 'Returns a customer object by Id'.

 3. Now, Use File -> Save to make sure all your changes are saved to disk.